 Faced with severe budget constraints over the past several years, the College has continuously sought opportunities to identify savings and efficiencies.
-In the past year, the College has decreased spending and was subject to various state spending freezes and employee salary reductions.
+With students, faculty, and staff returning to campus (following COVID-19 campus closures) and utility rates on the rise, utility costs have increased by \$94,389 in FY 2022.